-Dam Power + Electricity Can Make Conditions Ripe for Arc Flash Incidents
+Dam Power + Electricity Can Contribute Arc Flash Incidents

 In April of 2016, an arc flash explosion hospitalized three men working at a vintage power plant in Ware, Massachusetts.
 The workers were conducting high voltage wiring work in a plant perched on the side of the Ware River, currently being commissioned into a modern hydroelectric plant.
 The building, almost 200 years old and a central part of the mill town’s history.
 OSHA was set to investigate the arc flash incident, however by mid-August deemed the accident to be the result of incidental error as opposed to a violation of regulations, or systematic disregard for safety, and will not be launching an investigation.